 How can mono vision delay my need for reading glasses?

-LASIK patients may receive an eye patch to protect the flap while sleeping during the first few days.
-LASIK patients may experience some irritation or discomfort, but this usually lasts only for a few hours.
+Patients may receive an eye patch to protect the flap while sleeping during the first few days.
+Those who just got LASIK may experience some irritation or discomfort, but this usually lasts only for a few hours.
 Sleep is strongly recommended after the procedure, and work in one to three days.
 Most patients are quite comfortable after taking a short nap.
 Along with resting LASIK patients often find that placing a cold compress over the eyes is soothing.

 Will my activities be restricted?